The ELBO of Variational Autoencoders Converges to a Sum of Three Entropies: THE ELBO AT CONVERGENCE

-VAE--1 represents a very common form of VAEs.
-However, generalizations which use a DNN for decoder variances alongside a DNN for decoder means are widespread as well \citep[][etc]{RezendeEtAl2014,DortaEtAl2018}.
-To cover all VAEs with standard Gaussian distributions, we hence have to extend our analysis.
-Consider therefore VAEs of the following form: {\bf Model VAE--3}
+VAE--1 represents the presumably most common form of VAEs.
+However, generalizations which use a DNN to learn more complex decoder covariances alongside a DNN for decoder means represent a possible generalization \citep[][etc]{RezendeEtAl2014,DortaEtAl2018}.
+To also include VAEs with DNNs for {\em decoder} variances, we have to extend our analysis as we, so far, considered covariance $\sigma^2\One$.
+As relatively straight-forward generalization, we therefore consider the following VAE: